railsr/railsr.github.io/_posts/2014-12-04-some-git-notes.md

 git reset --hard 9cf35dd8
 git push --force origin master
 {% endhighlight %}
 Destroys all local modifications, uncommited work.
-And will also reset remote branch.
+And will also reset the remote branch.

-If you don't want to break branch history but want to revert commited chnages, use "revert".
+If you don't want to break branch history but want to revert commited changes, use "revert".
 {% highlight Bash  %}
 git revert 9cf35dd8
 {% endhighlight %}